- How do organizations choose the best appraisal system for their organization?

 - Few, if any, negative consequences for good performance must be perceived.

 Under these conditions, a climate or culture is created in which employees have reason to believe that significant performance-reward contingencies truly exist.
 Given this perception (and assuming the reward is valued), we would expect performance to be increased.15

 Secrecy about pay rates seems to be a widely accepted practice in work organizations, particularly among managerial personnel.
 It is argued that salary is a personal matter and we should not invade another’s privacy.
 Available evidence, however, suggests that pay secrecy may have several negative side effects.
 To begin, it has been consistently found that in the absence of actual knowledge, people have a tendency to overestimate the pay of coworkers and those above them in the hierarchy.
 As a result, much of the motivational potential of a differential reward system is lost.16 Even if an employee receives a relatively sizable salary increase, she may still perceive an inequity compared to what others are receiving.
 This problem is highlighted in the results of a study by Lawler.
 In considering the effects of pay secrecy on motivation, Lawler noted:

-Almost regardless of how well the individual manager was performing, he felt he was getting less than the average raise.
+Almost regardless of how well the individual manager was performing, they felt they were getting less than the average raise.
 This problem was particularly severe among high performers, since they believed that they were doing well yet received minimal reward.
 They did not believe that pay was in fact based upon merit.
 This was ironic, since their pay did reflect performance. . . .
 Thus, even though pay was tied to performance, these managers were not motivated because they could not see the connection.17

 Pay secrecy also affects motivation via feedback.
 Several studies have shown the value of feedback in motivating performance (see previous discussion).
 The problem is that for managers, money represents one of the most meaningful forms of feedback.
 Pay secrecy eliminates the feedback.